sanithyamk/Campus-Event-Management-Platform/README.md

 "Campus Event Management System"
-This project implements a Campus Event Management system that displays all registered events for each student using a unique ID.
+ Campus Event Management system that displays all registered events for each student using a unique ID.
 Students can mark their attendance as present and also submit feedback by rating events from 1 to 5
    Admin Role:
 The system allows college administrators to create and manage events such as workshops, hackathons, seminars, and cultural fests.
 Each event is linked to a specific college, and administrators can view, edit, or cancel events as needed.
 This ensures that all event-related data is structured and accessible for reporting purposes.
    Student Role: